yinli113/victoria-road-crash-lakehouse/README.md

    - `DATABRICKS_HTTP_PATH`
    - `DATABRICKS_TOKEN`
    - (Optional) `DATABRICKS_ORG_ID`
-2. The workflow at `.github/workflows/dbt-build.yml` runs on every push to `main` and on all pull requests.
+2. The workflow at `.github/workflows/dbt-build.yml` can be triggered manually (`workflow_dispatch`) or by any pull request.
 It installs Python 3.10, installs `requirements.txt`, copies `profiles/profiles.yml.example` to the action’s `DBT_PROFILES_DIR`, and executes `dbt deps` followed by `dbt build`.
 3. No GitHub PAT is required unless additional private dependencies are introduced.

+## Reporting Workflow & Visualization

+1. **Author the flow** – Use Cursor chat or inline completions to draft Mermaid diagrams that document the analytics process (e.g., data ingestion → Databricks SQL → dbt → CI/CD).
+Store them directly in Markdown so they render in Cursor previews.
+2. **Export to Gemini** – When a polished visual is required, copy the Mermaid code into Google Gemini 3 (Nano “Banana”) to generate a rendered flowchart or stylistic variant for presentations.
+3. **Publish** – Commit the Mermaid block and, if desired, the exported image (PNG/SVG) under `images/`.
+Reference both in reports so the workflow remains reproducible and version-controlled.

 ## Cursor AI / Databricks / AWS Integration